safdar-azeem/prisma-sharding/README.md

 ```

 The primary `DATABASE_URL` is also updated when it uses the same Prisma schema.
 If it points
-at the same physical database as a shard URL, it is processed once, not twice; if it was never
+at the same physical database as a shard URL (same host, database, and `?schema=`), it is
+processed once, not twice.
+If it is missing on the server **or empty** (no user tables and
-created and real shards are configured, it is treated as a CLI datasource placeholder and
+no migration history) while real shards are configured, it is treated as a CLI datasource
-skipped.
+placeholder and skipped — so a blank `schema=public` beside populated `schema=shardN`
+targets cannot run a stub migration history and block the fleet.

 ### Commands